jasonnerothin/jasonnerothin.github.io/2015-05-07-multiple-cloud-foundries.md

 <link rel='stylesheet' href='../css/markdown7.css'/>
 ## Application Orchestration for Cloud Foundry : Part 1

-> **Big Idea** <br/>
-> This multi-part series describes how to orchestrate an application across more than one Cloud Foundry PaaS provider.

 [Cloud Foundry](http://www.cloudfoundry.org) is a PaaS stack that provides easy-to-use management tools across a number of popular application frameworks like Node.js, PHP, Ruby on Rails and others.
 A number of Cloud Foundry providers now offer public cloud solutions.
 In this series, we will focus on [Pivotal Web Services](http://run.pivotal.io) and [Anynines](http://www.anynines.com).

+> This multi-part series describes how to orchestrate an application across more than one Cloud Foundry PaaS provider.

-We'll break the work down into simpler sections:
+We'll break the work down into smaller sections:

 1. <a href="l1>Deploying an application on two clouds</a>
 1. Describing with a TOSCA blueprint